anthony-tuininga/ceODBC/doc/src/module.rst

 .. function:: Date(year, month, day)

    Construct an object holding a date value.
+This is merely a wrapper over the datetime.date class and that should be used instead.

 .. function:: DateFromTicks(ticks)

    Construct an object holding a date value from the given ticks value (number of seconds since the epoch; see the documentation of the standard Python time module for details).
+This is equivalent to using datetime.date.fromtimestamp() and that should be used instead.

 .. function:: Time(hour, minute, second)

    Construct an object holding a time value.
+This is merely a wrapper over the datetime.time class and that should be used instead.

 .. function:: TimeFromTicks(ticks)

    Construct an object holding a time value from the given ticks value (number of seconds since the epoch; see the documentation of the standard Python time module for details).
+This is equivalent to using datetime.datetime.fromtimestamp().time() and that should be used instead.

 .. function:: Timestamp(year, month, day, hour, minute, second)

    Construct an object holding a time stamp value.
+This is merely a wrapper over the datetime.datetime class and that should be used instead.

 .. function:: TimestampFromTicks(ticks)

    Construct an object holding a time stamp value from the given ticks value (number of seconds since the epoch; see the documentation of the standard Python time module for details).
+This is equivalent to using datetime.datetime.fromtimestamp() and that should be used instead.

 .. _constants: